augustodamasceno/knowledge-journal/computing/unix/networking-security/README.md

 # Summary
   * Use sudoedit instead of sudo EDITOR
   * UFW Firewall
   * Kill Switch with iptables, ufw and pf
-  * Cryptography
   * Watch a port with tshark
   * Show all listening services
   * Kill all processes associated with a user